Quipazine: Pharmacodynamics

-Quipazine can produce tachycardia, including positive chronotropic and positive inotropic effects, through activation of the serotonin 5-HT_{3} receptor.
+In addition to its psychedelic-like effects, quipazine can produce antiaggressive effects in rodents.
+It can also produce tachycardia, including positive chronotropic and positive inotropic effects, through activation of the serotonin 5-HT_{3} receptor.

 Although quipazine does not generalize to dextroamphetamine in drug discrimination tests of dextroamphetamine-trained rodents, dextroamphetamine and cathinone have been found to partially generalize to quipazine in assays of quipazine-trained rodents.
 In relation to this, it has been suggested that quipazine might possess some dopaminergic activity, as the discriminative stimulus properties of amphetamine appear to be mediated by dopamine signaling.
 Relatedly, quipazine has been said to act as a dopamine receptor agonist in addition to serotonin receptor agonist.
 Conversely however, the generalization may be due to serotonergic activities of amphetamine and cathinone.
 Fenfluramine has been found to fully generalize to quipazine, but levofenfluramine, in contrast to quipazine, did not generalize to dextroamphetamine.

 Quipazine is said to differ in its pharmacology and effects from other serotonergic arylpiperazines like TFMPP and mCPP.
 Relatedly, unlike quipazine, neither TFMPP nor mCPP substitute for DOM in drug discrimination tests.
 In addition, DOM and TFMPP mutually antagonize each others' stimulus effects.
 In contrast to quipazine, TFMPP and mCPP show prominent bias or preference for the serotonin 5-HT_{2C} receptor over the serotonin 5-HT_{2A} receptor.

 Quipazine is a very weak agonist of the human trace amine-associated receptor 1 (TAAR1).

 Chemistry

 Quipazine is a substituted piperazine and quinoline.
-It is structurally related to 6-nitroquipazine, isoquipazine, 1-(2-naphthyl)piperazine (2-NP), and 1-(1-naphthyl)piperazine (1-NP).

-Novel analogues of quipazine with retained serotonin 5-HT_{2A} receptor agonism and reduced undesirable off-target activity such as serotonin 5-HT_{3} receptor agonism and associated adverse effects have been developed and characterized.
-A doctoral thesis on novel psychedelic quipazine analogues was published by Yilun Yang at Columbia University in August 2025.
-However, the thesis is embargoed until 2030.